Skip to main content

 Statutory Framework

-S-corporations pass through income to shareholders, who pay income tax but not self-employment tax on distributions.
-The IRS requires that owner-employees pay themselves reasonable compensation as W-2 wages — subject to FICA and Medicare taxes — before taking distributions.
+S-Corporations pass through income to shareholders, who pay income tax but not self-employment tax on distributions.
+The IRS requires that owner-employees pay themselves reasonable compensation as W-2 wages — subject to FICA taxes (Social Security and Medicare) — before taking distributions.
 When compensation is set unreasonably low, the IRS may reclassify distributions as wages, assess back payroll taxes, and impose penalties and interest.

 There is no statutory formula for “reasonable.”
 The determination is inherently factual, based on the nature of the services performed, the owner’s qualifications, and comparable market data.
 The IRS and the Tax Court have established analytical frameworks for this determination, which this tool implements using publicly available wage data.